 The majority of dental problems don’t have actual symptoms until they have advanced to a more serious stage.
 So please don’t wait until things start to hurt!
 It only causes you obviously more pain and even more money!
 Bacteria can begin to grow and cause cavities before you even start to feel any type of pain or sensitivity.
 Once you start to feel your cavity, that’s when it’s becoming too deep and sometimes it’s so deep it reaches the nerve!
 That is why it is so crucial for you to keep up with your cleanings, x-rays, and exams every year.
 It’s all about prevention!

 This can happen to anyone.
 Even if you are an A+ brusher.
 Sometimes you may be brushing too hard and that can cause irritation to your gums.
 But the number one cause is the build-up of plaque around your gumline.
 If it is not taken care of, that plaque can become hard and turn into tartar.
 This can lead to what we call gingivitis.
 And it is a serious condition in which needs to be treated.
 That’s why it is SO important to keep up with your oral hygiene and come see us at Sugar Fix to make sure you’re in tip-top shape!

 Why Are My Teeth Sensitive?

-This is probably one of most asked questions.
+This is probably one of the most asked questions.
 And this happens when your dental tubules are exposed.
 One way this can happen is when your enamel is starting to be worn down.
 That means when your clenching or grinding your teeth, and not wearing a nightguard, it causes that exposure.
 You may also feel sensitivity when you have receding gums.
-A sensitive toothpaste can be a great way to reduce sensitivity.
-Dr. Emery also has an amazing desensitizer called Cervitec that does WONDERS.
+Sensitive toothpaste can be a great way to reduce sensitivity.
+Dr. Dickinson also has an amazing desensitizer called Cervitec that does WONDERS.
 Also, having a fluoride treatment placed can begin to help that darn sensitivity.

 Still have questions on the above topics?
 Give us a call at 773-883-1818.